-In times of plenty, a dehydrator is useful for preserving surplus fruit, vegetables, meat and herbs.
-It can also be used to make delicious, healthy snacks for school lunches and lightweight meals for overnight tramps.
+Food dehydrators are useful for preserving fruit and vegetables, herbs, spices, and meat.
+They can also be used to make tasty snacks for school lunches and lightweight tramping meals.

 Types of food dehydrator

 - Rectangular dehydrators often have trays that pull out like a drawer, but some are stackable.